VentureClash Terms and Conditions

-Early-stage digital health, insurance technology (InsureTech), Internet of Things (IoT) and financial technology (FinTech) companies that (1) have been in business for at least one year, (2) have paying customers or customers who are actively testing their product, and (3) have agreed to these Terms and Conditions, including maintaining a Connecticut Presence.
+Early-stage digital health, insurance technology (insurtech), industry 4.0 and financial technology (fintech) companies that (1) have been in business for at least one year, (2) have paying customers or customers who are actively testing their product, and (3) have agreed to these terms and conditions, including maintaining a Connecticut Presence.

-October 20, 2017: Finalists will be invited to Yale University to compete in person for up to a $5,000,000 investment award pool.
+October 2019: Finalists will be invited to the finals pitch, where they will compete for an investment award from a $5 million investment award pool.

 Semifinalists will be selected by Connecticut Innovations.
 Finalists will be selected by Connecticut Innovations and external judges (some of whom may be CEOs, venture capital investors or other industry experts).
-A panel of 5-8 judges will select winners on Friday, October 20, 2017.
+A panel of five to eight judges will select winners of the investment awards.

 First place: $1,500,000 investment award.

 Other investments: An additional $3,500,000 in the aggregate to be distributed at the discretion of the judges and Connecticut Innovations.